-Simply choosing “Females” as your niche market is too broad.
-Females are interested in many different things, they are a broad range of ages, activity levels, geological locations, and have varying skills and values.
-“Females” are a market, but not a niche market.
-“Females aged 16-25 who play basketball” is a more specific, without being too broad.
+Simply choosing “Women” as your niche market is too broad.
+Women are interested in many different things, they are a broad range of ages, activity levels, geological locations, and have varying skills and values.
+“Women” are a market, but not a niche market.
+“Women aged 16-25 who rock climb” is more specific, without being too broad.
 There’s a substantial portion of the world’s population who fit the description of this niche market without it being too limiting.

 The purpose of niche markets is to define a target group of people who your t-shirts will appeal to.
 If you have no niche market, then you’ll have too broad a range of people to try to sell to which can become overwhelming and fruitless.
 Targeting ad campaigns becomes difficult, your branding can become directionless and there will be no identifiable passion fueling your business.
 Niche markets are passionate about their interests because, well, they’re interested in them!
 If you feed into their interests then their community is likely to extend their passion to your business.

 Check out more ecommerce niches here with the 500 Ecommerce Niches Guide.